Beagle Temperament, Energy Level, and Lifestyle Fit

 • Independent but affectionate

-Because of their social nature, Beagles often prefer companionship over solitude.
+Because of their social nature, Beagles prefer companionship over isolation and do not do well when left alone for long periods.

 Social Personality and Family Compatibility